In this guide

 Related parties and in-house assets

-If you are considering acquiring a property from a related party for your SMSF, there are very specific conditions under which you can do so.
-You can only acquire a property used wholly for business or farming purposes and only at market rates.
+If you are considering acquiring a property in your SMSF from a related party, there are very specific conditions that must be met.
+You can only acquire a property that meets the requirements to be business real property, a property used wholly and exclusively in one or more businesses and only at market rates.

 - The relatives of each member

-- Any spouse or child of those business partners
+- Any spouse or child of those partners

 - Any company the member or their associates control or influence